-Dextrose (glucose) is the fully hydrolyzed or depolymerized form of starch.
-It is produced from starch that is liquefied into a slurry in the presence of α -amylase that is then sent to a saccharification tank where another enzyme, amyloglucosidase, breaks the hydrolysate to dextrose levels greater than 95%.
-Figure A8 shows the wholesale price of dextrose and dextrose syrup on a dry basis from 2001 to 2016 for the calendar year according to the USDA ERS.56 The average annual price of dextrose in 2016 was \$760/ton.
+Dextrose (glucose) is the fully hydrolyzed or depolymerized form of starch often used in baking products, confectionery, low-calorie beers, and dairy products to sweeten foods, extend shelf life, improve fermentation, and improve quality and texture.
+In addition, dextrose is used medically to treat low blood sugar, especially in people with diabetes mellitus.
+Dextrose is also used to provide carbohydrate calories to a person who cannot eat and sometimes to treat people who are sick from drinking too much alcohol.
+Dextrose is produced from starch that is liquefied into a slurry in the presence of α -amylase that is then sent to a saccharification tank where another enzyme, amyloglucosidase, breaks the hydrolysate to dextrose levels greater than 95%.
+Figure A8 shows the wholesale price of dextrose and dextrose syrup from 1975 to 2023 according to USDA ERS.73 The wholesale list Dextrose price in the Midwest was \$1,380 per ton in June 2023.